rht-labs/enablement-docs/1-the-pbi-menace/README.md

-# Exercise Title
+# The PBI Menace

-> Short description of the exercise and it's outcomes
+> In this lab; learners will use Ansible to drive automated provisioning of Projects, Access Control, Git, Jenkins and Nexus

 ## Learning Outcomes
 As a learner you will be able to